zaralrubaie/HousingTrends_EDA/README.md

 - **POSTED_BY: Train vs Test** – Both datasets show similar distributions, with **Dealers** listing most properties, followed by **Owners** and **Builders**.
 - **SQUARE_FT: Train vs Test** – The distributions are similar, but the test set has a slightly higher peak density (~2) compared to the train set (~1.23), indicating clustering of property sizes.

-> All comparison plots are saved in the `plots/` folder.
-Full analysis and insights are available in the `EDA.py` notebook.
+> All comparison plots are saved in the `EDA - PLOTS.zip` file.
+Full analysis and insights are available in the `EDA-data.py` script.

 ---